tjrules/simpsons-trivia/project-worksheet_updated.md

 | --- | :---: |  :---: | :---: | :---: |
 | add a todo | H | 1hrs |  |  |

+## Code Snippet

+Use this section to include a brief code snippet of functionality that you are proud of an a brief description.

 ## Additional Libraries
  Use this section to list all supporting libraries and thier role in the project.